THE PI BEHAVIORAL ASSESSMENT VS.

 Broad vs. Workplace-Specific Measurement

 The Five Factor Model is a broad, general model of personality, developed through statistical analysis of human traits.
-It captures five overarching dimensions (e.g. Conscientiousness, Extraversion).
+It captures five overarching dimensions: Openness, Conscientiousness, Extraversion, Agreeableness, and Neuroticism.

-In contrast, the PI Behavioral Assessment is designed specifically for the workplace, measuring a smaller set of targeted behavioural drives that are directly relevant to job performance.
+In contrast, the PI Behavioral Assessment is designed specifically for the workplace, measuring a smaller set of targeted behavioural drives that are directly relevant to job performance: Dominance – the drive exert one’s influence on people and events, Extraversion – the drive for social interaction with other people, Patience – the drive for consistancy and stability, and Formality – the drive to conform to rules and structure.

 Theory vs. Empirical Structure